ciscoheat/superforms-web/src/routes/concepts/client-validation/+page.md

 }
 ```

-For some input types, you need to modify the constraints to be in the correct format.
-For example with `date` fields, if you want to limit the date to today or after, it needs to be in `YYYY-MM-DD` format:
+For some input types, you'll need to modify the constraints to be in the correct format.
+For example with `date` fields, if you want to limit the date to today or after, it needs to be in `YYYY-MM-DD` format.
+By adding attributes after the constraints spread, they will take precedence:

 ```svelte
 <input